sdsc-hpc-training-org/expanse-101/docs/index.md

 ```

 Once you have loaded the modules, you can check the system variables that are available for you to use.

-* To see all variable, run the <b>`env`</b> command.
+* To see all variables, run the <b>`env`</b> command.
 For the environment that we created, the command below produced 107 lines containing information such as your login name, shell, your home directory, and paths to the different libraries and modules that you have loaded:

 ```